John Innes Centre: The Special Collection and the History of Genetics Library

 The John Innes Centre is home to a collection of rare botanical books, lab books, manuscripts and letters documenting the history of genetics and research carried out by its scientists.
 This includes a letter from William Bateson documenting the first use of the word "genetics".
 The History of Genetics library also contains the archives of the Genetical Society.

 Germplasm Resources Unit

-An important part of the John Innes Centre is the John Innes Centre Germplasm Resources Unit (GRU).
+An important part of the John Innes Centre is the Germplasm Resources Unit (GRU).
 This seedbank houses a number of germplasm collections, including the Watkins Landrace Wheat Collection, the John Innes Centre Pisum Collection, BBSRC Small Grain Cereal Collection, Crop wild relative collection and several specialist genetic stocks collections.
 This material is extensively used by UK and non-UK researchers and breeders, and is an available upon request to research, academic and commercial efforts, subject to availability.
 The complete list of the material can be found in the GRU database.